ilgabrie/hpecp-dataiku/documentation.md

 ## What is DataIKU DSS?

     Dataiku was built to help AI scale safely across all dimensions within an organization: data, number of applications, number of employees leveraging AI.
 Dataiku provides a way to deploy AI safely and effectively.

 # Details:
+For more details about Dataiku DSS, refer to this link: https://www.dataiku.com/product/get-started/

 ## Application Image Details: